set-soft/AudioSeparation/README.md

    - **Display Name:** `Vocals using MDX`
    - **Internal Name:** `AudioSeparateVocals`
    - **Category:** `audio/separation`
-   - **Description:** Takes one audio input (which can be batch) separates the vocals from the rest of the sounds.
+   - **Description:** Takes one audio input (which can be a batch) separates the vocals from the rest of the sounds.
    - **Inputs:**
      - `input_sound` (AUDIO): The audio input.
 Can be a single audio item or a batch.
      - `model` (COMBO): The name of the model to use.
 Choose one from the list.